 Crime victims

 The Ministry of Justice is responsible for drafting the legislation related to the legal status of crime victims and for improving the position of crime victims within its mandate.
-Efforts are made to improve the position of victims by financing support services, promoting access to information and developing good practices that take into account the needs of victims in criminal proceedings, for example.

-The Ministry of Justice finances the activities of Victim Support Finland and Nollalinja.
-The Ministry has entrusted Victim Support Finland with a public service obligation to provide and produce public support services for victims of crime under the Victims’ Rights Directive from 2018 to 2027.
+Of the support services available for crime victims, the Ministry of Justice finances the activities of Victim Support Finland and Nollalinja.
+The victim surcharge collected from offenders reinforces state funding for support services.
+The Ministry has entrusted Victim Support Finland with a public service obligation to provide and produce general support services for victims of crime under the Victims’ Rights Directive for 2018–2027.
 The services are intended for all victims of crime and their families.
+Nollalinja is a round-the-clock helpline for victims of violence, especially violence against women and intimate partner violence.
+Such a helpline is required under the Istanbul Convention.

 The Ministry of Justice participates in the activities of the European Network of Victims’ Rights and is one of the founding members of the association.
 The network aims to improve the realisation of the rights of crime victims in the EU by promoting cooperation, exchange of information and good practices between Member States.
+The Ministry of Justice also serves as the national contact point for the Network of EU single contact points for victims of terrorism (SCPVOT Network) and for the Council of Europe Network for Victims of Terrorism.

 Sources of information